 In present day Japan, suicides average 70 per day and teenage suicides are notably high.
 Failing important exams is one of the main reasons why Japanese youth take their own lives.

 Another, more famous case of mass suicide has been immortalized in the play, the Story of the Forty-seven Samurai.
 However, from my point of view, the tragedy of the Byakkotai is more compelling because those who died by their own hands were so young.

 In 1984, NHK, the national TV network broadcast a serial depicting the end of the civil war in Japan.
-Here is part of one of the last episodes.
-It is in Japanese, but it needs no translation.
+You may find it on YouTube.

 When Japan joined Nazi Germany and Italy before the outbreak of WWII, Mussolini sent his foreign minister (his son-in-law) to Japan to donate part of an ancient Roman column to memorialize the Byakkotai sacrifice.
 Hitler sent a large, stone tablet featuring a large swastika that was chiseled off after the war.